xpouyat/MK.IO/README.md

 // *********************

 // Create a transform
-var tranform = MKIOClient.CreateTransform("simpletransform", new TransformProperties
+var tranform = client.CreateTransform("simpletransform", new TransformProperties
             {
                 Description = "Encoding to 720p single bitrate", Outputs = new List<TransformOutput>() {